ktchu/Math-Puzzle-Web/puzzles/j8xxXqeFH78pKStzUvwvMD.md

 ---
 id: j8xxXqeFH78pKStzUvwvMD
-title: Triangle Inequalities - Hanging Out Inside
+title: Triangle Inequalities - In the Zone
 tags: geometry, inequalities, triangle-inequality
+upstream: Z9ziMdEQ58WhEHqFxiQJ9g
 ---

 --------------------------------------------------------------------------------------------

-## Triangle Inequalities - Hanging Out Inside
+## Triangle Inequalities - In the Zone

 Let point $P$ lie in the interior of $\triangle ABC$.